CosmWasm/cosmwasm.github.io/docs/core/migrating.md

     `not_found`/`parse_err`/…
   - All error generator functions now return errors instead of results, such that e.g. `return unauthorized();` becomes `return Err(unauthorized());`
   - Error cases don't contain `source` fields anymore.
-Instead source errors are converted to standard types like `String`.
+Instead, source errors are converted to standard types like `String`.
 For this reason, both `snafu::ResultExt` and `snafu::OptionExt` cannot be used anymore.
 An error wrapper now looks like `.map_err(invalid_base64)` and an `Option::None` to